 Mr. Poirier now devotes his time and energy to coaching business leaders as a strategic advisor (“executive coach”) and corporate director, ensuring the implementation of best practices in human resources management, ethics and corporate governance.

 Jean-Louis Poirier holds a bachelor’s degree in Sociology and a master’s degree in Industrial Relations from the Université de Montréal.
 He holds the professional designation of Certified Industrial Relations Counsellor (CIRC) and is a member of the Institute of Corporate Directors (ICD).
 Since 1990, he has been president of Transit-Jeunesse, a shelter for young girls.

 Louis Parenteau has been a member of Solotech’s Executive Committee and Human Resources Committee since 2015.
 Mr. Parenteau also acts as a strategic advisor to local and foreign producers who develop artistic projects on the international market.

-From 1983 to 1992, he practiced law in Lavery De Billy’s business law department in Montréal, particularly in the areas of mergers and acquisitions, securities and financing, banking, real estate, commercial, corporate and intellectual property law.
+From 1983 to 1992, he practiced law in Lavery de Billy’s business law department in Montréal, particularly in the areas of mergers and acquisitions, securities and financing, banking, real estate, commercial, corporate and intellectual property law.
 He then joined Cirque du Soleil as Vice-President, Legal and Commercial Affairs, to found and manage the company’s legal department, which eventually included lawyers in Montreal, Amsterdam and Singapore, before being appointed Executive Vice-President, Corporate and Commercial Development.
-In 2002, he became President of Dragone, a new company specialized in the creation and production of shows founded by Franco Dragone.
+In 2002, he became President of Dragone, a new company specializing in the creation and production of shows founded by Franco Dragone.